jamesrwoodruff/SpringRESTPrototypes/README.md

 ## SpringRESTPrototype01
 A simple Spring REST project.
-Began by copying Spring guide to creating a basic RESTful web service (https://spring.io/guides/gs/rest-service/).
+Began by copying Spring guide to creating a basic RESTful web service (https://spring.io/guides/gs/rest-service/) and made some changes.

 ## Features
 * Uses Spring Boot, which includes embedded Tomcat and other features